If you have not yet read “All Of Us Monsters,” I highly recommend that you STOP NOW! Major spoilers ahead!

 Below me, nestled in a bowl-like valley of rock, was a city.
 A network of quadrilateral grey-stone structures spidered and spread, climbing even the sides of the valley, where many had been built into the rock faces themselves.
 The candles in their countless windows flickered in the dark, illuminating the numerous stretches of stairs and bridges that traversed gaps in the interconnected web.
 It was terraced township so complex, my eyes didn’t know where to settle.

-And at the very center of it all was a kind of palace.
-I gawked at the structure, slightly elevated above the surrounding city, a collection of turrets as sharp as the spires of the mountains that encircled them.
-Carved into the railing of a great balcony that circled one of the turrets in a complete circle was a long line of female statues; like mermaids, etched into a ship mast.
-They stared down into the city like guardians, each one oozing regality in their long flowing robes, the crowns adorning their heads.
-Every one of them was blonde-haired, tall and lean in body.
+And at the very center of it all was a grand house.
+Something like a manor house, but… sharper.
+I gawked at the structure, slightly elevated above the surrounding city, a collection of turrets as serrated as the spires of the mountains that encircled them.
+Carved into the railing of a great balcony circling one of those turrets, like mermaids etched into a shipmast, was an array of humanoid individuals, staring down into the city like guardians.

 Because from behind me, in the shadows of the cliffs, a booming voice called out: